luiscassih/gitwrapper/README.md

-# lainapps
+# GitWrapper
 Personal repo of CLI apps written in Rust

-`cargo run --bin laingit set ../a/path/to/your/private/ssh-key`
+`cargo run --bin gitwrapper set ../a/path/to/your/private/ssh-key`

-`cargo run --bin lainssh git <your-git-command>`
+`cargo run --bin gitwrapper-ssh git <your-git-command>`

 ## How to install
 - Clone this repo